itsAlisha/itsAlisha/README.md

-- 👋 Hi, I’m @Alisha
+- 👋 Hi, I’m @Alisha, a Programmer
-- 👀 I’m interested in Programming
+- 👀 I’m interested in ML and Blockchain Technologies
-- 🌱 I’m currently learning Full Stack Web development and enhancing my skills in Data Structures
+- 🌱 I’m currently learning Full Stack development and enhancing my skills in Data Structures
-- 💞️ I’m looking to collaborate on a project related to web development
+- 💞️ I’m looking to collaborate on a project related to Web development
 - 📫 mail me at : bhagatalisha1@gmail.com

 <!---